 Design Rules

-The Code Size Ruleset contains a collection of rules that find software design related problems.
+The Design Ruleset contains a collection of rules that find software design related problems.

 ExitExpression